 Cerro de Monserrate

-The steep 1500-step hike – past snack stands – to the top (60 to 90 minutes' walk) is open from 5am (closed Tuesdays).
-It is a popular weekend jaunt for bogotanos; on weekdays it used to be dangerous, as thefts occurred all too regularly, but an increase in police presence in recent years has curbed that considerably.
-If you're traveling solo or don't feel like walking, the regular teleférico (cable car) or funicular, alternates schedules up the mountain from Monserrate Station.
-Generally the funicular goes before noon (3pm on Saturday), the cable car after.
+The steep 1500-step hike – past snack stands – to the top (60 to 90 minutes' walk) is open from 5am (closed Tuesday).
+It's a popular weekend jaunt for bogotanos; on weekdays it used to be dangerous, as thefts occurred all too regularly, but an increase in police presence in recent years has curbed that considerably.
+If you're traveling solo or don't feel like walking, the regular teleférico (cable car) and funicular alternate schedules up the mountain from Monserrate Station.
+Generally, the funicular goes before noon (3pm on Saturday), the cable car after.

-The funicular is a 20-minute walk up from the Iglesia de las Aguas (along the brick walkways with the fountains – up past the Universidad de los Andes), at the northeast edge of La Candelaria – but again you're best off doing it on weekends, particularly in the morning, when many pilgrims are about.
+The funicular base station is a 20-minute walk up from the Iglesia de las Aguas (along the brick walkways with the fountains – up past the Universidad de los Andes), at the northeastern edge of La Candelaria.
+Safety along this route has also improved, although you're still best advised to make the trip at weekends, particularly in the morning, when many pilgrims are about.